spanishdev/MarsRovers/README.md

 ##AUTHOR:
-This test is made by Jordi Català Holgado.
+This test is made by Jordi Català.

 ##PROJECT DETAILS:
 The project was done using Eclipse IDE and Java language.